espra/core/src/zero/README.md

     /home/tav/repo/kickass

 The are two reasons for this.
-First of all, the various scripts tend towards
+First of all, the various commands tend towards
 a "[convention over configuration]" approach and many files are symlinked
 using relative paths.

 Secondly, Ampify Zero is still in development and by using symlinks, it
 helps keep various files in sync without too much hassle.

-Now when you run `ampinit`, it will ask you various questions and will
+Now when you run `ampzero init`, it will ask you various questions and will
 use your answers to create the relevant files — just hit enter to use the
 default values for the questions.

 Most of the files can be easily re-created.
 And you can even over-write
 the files in an existing instance, e.g.

-    $ ampinit kickass --clobber
+    $ ampzero init kickass --clobber

 This is useful to keep up with any changes that might be available in the
 ampify repository.